pyoptools.raytrace.surface package

 Returns:

-This method returns the normal vector at a specific intersection point, given by ip.
-The normal vector must be normalized.
+This method returns the normalized normal vector at a given intersection point.
+The method must be overloaded in all Surface subclasses to provide surface-specific geometry calculations.

 Returns: